AlgaEnergy and Laboratoire M2 Sign Global Strategic Partnership Agreements for Distribution and Product Development

 About Laboratoire M2

-Laboratoire M2 Inc., based in Sherbrooke, Quebec, Canada, has a well-respected reputation for product innovation and expertise in environmentally sustainable, green disinfection and bio-security technology under the trademark THYMOX. www.thymox.com.
+Laboratoire M2 Inc., based in Sherbrooke, Quebec, Canada, is a recognized leader for their product innovation and expertise of environmentally sustainable, green disinfecting technologies under the trademark THYMOX. www.thymox.com